alex1kariuki/qrcodescanner/README.md

 # qrcodescanner
-This is a qr code scanner built in ionic.
+This is a qr code scanner built with ionic.